bomberstudios/fireworks/README.markdown

 - **Paste**  (No shortcut)

-  Pastes the guides copied with the "Guides » Copy" command (works across documents!).
+  Pastes the guides copied with the "Guides » Copy" command (works accross documents!).

 ### Layers

+- **Add Suffix to Layer Name**  (No shortcut)

+  Asks for a suffix, and adds it to the end of the current layer name

 - **Unlock All**  (CTRL + SHIFT + U)